isc-projects/stork/changelog_unreleased/1624-stork-agent-should-auto-load-kea-ca-credentials.md

     Stork agent now retrieves the Basic Auth credentials from the Kea CA configuration file.
 It is no longer necessary to provide the JSON file with a login and password to the Kea RestAPI.
-The agent selects credentials with a user named "stork" or prefixed with "stork".
-If no user is found, it takes the first available entry.
+The agent selects credentials with a "stork" user name or prefix.
+    If no user is found, it uses the first credentials entry.
     (Gitlab #1624)